Sign Up

 Best for: Budget-conscious teams wanting unlimited workflows.

-Pricing: Plans from around $25 per month for unlimited operations, with lifetime deals periodically available.
+Pricing: Plans from around $25/month for unlimited operations, with lifetime deals periodically available.
+One of the most cost-effective options for high-volume automation.

-Verdict: A budget-friendly champion, but integration quality for your specific apps should be tested before committing.
+Verdict: A budget-friendly champion, but integration quality for your specific apps should be tested before committing especially before purchasing a lifetime deal.

 Best for: Users wanting maximum simplicity with one-click automations.